WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 The larger UTXO will have a colored shield (<img src="/ShieldYellow.png" alt="yellow" class="shield" />, <img src="/ShieldGreen.png" alt="green" class="shield" /> or <img src="/ShieldCheckmark.png" alt="checkmark" class="shield" /> based on your [Privacy Level Settings](/FAQ/FAQ-UseWasabi.md#how-can-i-change-the-anonset-target)) that indicates the size of the anonymity set achieved in that CoinJoin round.
 The other, much smaller UTXO will be the amount (change) that was left over, and it will have a <img src="/ShieldRed.png" alt="red-shield" class="shield" /> indicating an anonymity set of `1` as it does not have the equal value denomination of the CoinJoin.

-Remember, to have an anonymity set UTXOs, all denomination outputs of a CoinJoin round must be equal.
+Remember, to have anonymity set UTXOs, all denomination outputs of a CoinJoin round must be equal.
-For non-equal change outputs, an attacker can do subset sum analysis and find a link between input and change output.
+For non-equal change outputs, an attacker can do subset sum analysis and find a link between inputs and change outputs.
 In some cases, when the change is close to the minimum denomination, this calculation can become computationally infeasible, meaning that there are too many possible interpretations that cannot be calculated.
 Thus, in practice, such a change coin can have privacy too.
-But in other cases, especially when coinjoining large amounts, this link can be done easily.
+But in most cases, especially when coinjoining large amounts, this link can be done easily.
 Thus, it is best to assume that the change coin has no anonymity set.

 The small UTXO that is leftover/change from a CoinJoin round is clearly tied to your KYC input UTXO, but the <img src="/ShieldCheckmark.png" alt="checkmark" class="shield" /> UTXO is not.